-Lamb is one of those foods that some people may think they may not enjoy.
-However, if cooked properly and marinated ahead of time, lamb can be the most delightful meal you’ve had in a long time.
-Lamb chops come in different cuts with rib chops being the most familiar to people.
-However, loin chops with a tenderloin side and a strip side, can be the most succulent piece of meat.
+Lamb is one of those foods that many people enjoy and can be prepared on any occasion in a short amount of time.
+Lamb chops come in different cuts with rib chops being the most familiar.
+However, loin chops with a tenderloin side and a strip side, can be a super succulent piece of meat.
 Loin chops look like miniature replicas of a porterhouse steak, and cook up in a similar fashion, in a hot skillet on the stove top, and finished in the oven.
-The cooking time is quick with lamb loin chops, which makes them a perfect food for during the week, or on a relaxing weekend.
+The cooking time is quick with lamb loin chops, which makes them a perfect food for during the week, or for a gathering on the weekends.

 Spring is definitely here and sugar snap peas and pea shoots are the sweetest things right now.
 The colors of fresh peas are so vibrant and snap to attention when put in your mouth.
 The pea flavors are very fresh and pair so nicely with cooked meat like pork and lamb.
 Lamb and snap peas are two springtime ingredients that you certainly can’t miss, and a squeeze of fresh lemon and some salty feta cheese, bring this skillet meal sharply into focus in just a few minutes.